 - Incorporate a few more vases that are filled with mini pinecones and acorns.

-- Place flower arrangements in mini pitchers to add life and color to the table.
+- Place flowers in mini pitchers to add life and color to the table.

 - Tuck in greenery, such as eucalyptus, to create a garland effect.